-While no one has all the answers, and the amount of knowledge in the world will never be known by one man or woman alone, a comprehensive understanding of survival theory and skills as well as what kind of events would see you need them is entirely within the reach of most of us.
+While no one has all the answers, and whole knowledge in the world will never be known by one man or woman alone, a comprehensive understanding of survival theory and skills as well as what kind of events would see you need them is entirely within the reach of most of us.

 Even attaining “journeyman” levels of skill and capability across the survival spectrum will see you more prepared than 95% of the population, and is certainly doable on a part time basis.

 No excuse suffices these days.
 You have the time, the means and ostensibly the motivation to increase your survival knowledge.
 Do it.
 Start with the basics.

 Learn what you’ll need to survive, and take care of yourself when there is no more going to the grocery and no power.

 Learn how to provide the essentials of survival- clean air, shelter, water, food, security- then move on to more advanced fare.

 How do you deal with turmoil?
 How can you maintain a clean and hygienic environment and dispose of waste safely?
 How can you deal with those who would harm you or take from you?
 And on and on.

 You don’t have to start at the “one true subject.”
 You don’t even have to have a perfect lesson plan.
 You just need to start.

 The storm is coming, I can assure you.
 It will consume the wise and foolish alike, but the foolish it shall consume with relish and in multitude.
 Make sure you are not counted among their number!